 This event is designed to connect new students with their program faculty prior to the start of the semester/ academic year.
-Sessions are divided into Nursing & Allied Health, Trades & Technology and Alfond Campus programs (Liberal Studies, Culinary, Business, Mental Health, Sustainable Agriculture, Early Childhood, Psychology, Career Studies and General Studies).
+Sessions are divided into individual academic programs and are assigned a specific date.
+Student will receive an invitation from their program faculty when the schedule has been created.